First Gene Therapy For Inherited Disease Gets FDA Approval

 Despite the rising enthusiasm for the approach, there are still some concerns.
 They include the safety of some of the treatments and the cost.
 The first gene therapy product costs $475,000 per patient.

-Spark Pharmaceuticals, which makes Luxturna, hasn't said how much it will charge.
+Spark Therapeutics, which makes Luxturna, hasn't said how much it will charge.
 But there is a widespread expectation that it could cost at least $1 million to treat each patient.

 "I think the price tag will be enormous — 20 or 30 times the annual wages of the typical American," says Dr. Peter Bach, director of the Center for Health Policy and Outcomes at the Memorial Sloan Kettering Cancer Center.